What you need to have...

 Be sure you meet the equipment (carriage) requirements and know the regulations for the waterbody where you'll be boating.
 Use our interactive Boat Oregon Map

 and select the regulations data layer.
-Then, click on a colored river segment to find out the local operation regulations.
+Then, click on a colored river segment to find out the local regulations for boat operations.

 Recreational vessels that are less than 16 feet in length: